The world's best weather satellite (WXsat) signal to image decoder.

 WXtoImg comes in a basic freeware version that provides a large range of features.
 Improved automation, new enhancements, a wider variety of options, projection transformations and improved quality images from communications receivers and scanners are available by upgrading the software.

-Many improvements, including ALSA audio support under Linux and experimental Raspberry Pi (and other ARM) support can be found in the
+Many improvements, including ALSA audio support under Linux and Banana Pi (and other ARM) support can be found in the

 WXtoImg Version 2.10.11 Released